• Menu

 To stand out in the crowded webinar space, you have to deliver experiences that won’t put learners to sleep (or on multitasking autopilot) and that are also designed to generate maximum value from you as a content producer.
 Many people these days are quite jaded when it comes to webinars.
 The standard “show up and throw up” approach does not jibe with more sophisticated learner expectations.

 From your standpoint as a content provider, you want to be able not only to attract people to the live event and deliver a high-value experience, but also capture the event and reuse it in a variety of ways.
 (Always remember: everything is a production event!)
-The following are a few key points to keep in mind for creating and running successful Webinars.

 1. Distinguish “Inform” and “Perform.”

 Ruth Colvin Clark and Richard E. Mayer – two of the most respected experts in the field of online learning – define “inform” programs as those that communicate information, while “perform” programs build specific skills.[1]
 It might sound a bit academic, but using this distinction, can really help you determine which of your Webinars should be paid products and which should be free.
-And it can help your paid products stand out.

 “Inform” webinars—like the typical “subject matter expert shares basic information or news” model so common across the Webinar landscape—might be offered at little or no charge to prospects as a means of lead generation.
 This has been by far one of my most successful strategies over the years for building an audience for my company, Tagoras.
+(Note: “inform” does not let you off the hook for the other points I cover in this post.
+It’s just a less intensive overall approach to the content.)

 “Perform” webinars, on the other hand, should offer a much richer experience that might include, for example: